 1. You are insecure all the time

 You lack relationship readiness because you are insecure.
 You keep worrying about the future, worrying your partner might leave you or it might not work out so you don’t don’t to step into a committed relationship.
 Insecurities can only be somewhat diminished if you get an ample amount of validation but it gets toxic at some point.
+Your constant insecurity does not allow you to commit in a relationship.

 Love is not a bouquet full of validation, it is something else entirely and unfathomable to begin with.
 But if you are looking to fill a void inside you with people’s validation, then you are probably unaware that you already have that dormant love inside you.
 You always have to find it or rather buy it yourself.
 This also means that you are seeking emotional dependency, which is quite fair, but complete dependency is harmful to you.
 But when you find someone who is there unconditionally, then you will realise that you don’t need emotional dependency.